 - 1. The Exposure Toolbar, where you can start and stop taking spectra and set the acquisition parameters. - 2.
 The Spectrum List shows all spectra that are currently in memory. - 3.
-The Properties Panel consists of four tab pages and displays many parameters and values of the spectrum currently selected in the Spectrum List. - 4.
-The Main Diagram Panel shows all spectra marked with a check mark in the list. - 5.
+The Properties Panel consists of five tab pages and displays many parameters and values of the spectrum currently selected in the Spectrum List. - 4.
+The Main Diagram Panel shows all spectra from the list that are marked with a check mark. - 5.
 The Display Parameters Panel determines how the spectra are displayed.